 There are several motions—or requests to the court—that your lawyer and the prosecutor can make before the trial starts.
 One of the most common is a motion to suppress, which means excluding some of the prosecution’s evidence from the case.
 When the prosecutor’s most important evidence is excluded, he or she may not be able to prove the charges.
 In this case, your lawyer can file a motion requesting the court to dismiss the charges against you.

 To succeed, the motion to suppress must convince the judge that the prosecutor’s evidence was obtained in violation of your constitutional rights.
-For example:

-If your lawyer is unable to suppress the prosecution’s evidence, and the prospect of winning at trial is slim, it may be in your interest to accept a plea bargain.
+If your Columbus criminal defense lawyer is unable to suppress the prosecution’s evidence, and the prospect of winning at trial is slim, it may be in your interest to accept a plea bargain.
 Your lawyer can negotiate a deal with the prosecutor in which you plead guilty, and in exchange, you get a conviction for a lesser charge or only a portion of the charges.
 You may also receive the assurance form the prosecutor that he or she will recommend a lenient sentence.

 While accepting a plea bargain means accepting the long-term effects of a criminal conviction, it has its benefits: